Knee Joint Pain; Causes and Symptoms

 Depending on the cause and severity of the injury, you may require a little, or a lot, of medical attention, ranging from simple treatment consisting of rest, ice and immobilization, to surgical repair.
 Each cause will be discussed individually, in more detail, in its respective section.

-Other causes of pain include twisting and hyper-extension injuries, direct-blow trauma such as is seen in dashboard injuries from motor vehicle accidents, inflammatory conditions such as gout, psoriasis, rheumatoid arthritis and even reactions to diffrent medications.
-Problems that can occur as a result of these injuries and conditions can include such things as meniscus tears, disruption to the joint cartilage (chondromalacia), and floating, loose bodies in the knee joint.
+Other causes of pain include twisting and hyper-extension injuries, direct-blow trauma such as is seen in dashboard injuries from motor vehicle accidents, inflammatory conditions such as gout, psoriasis, rheumatoid arthritis and even reactions to different medications.

 Symptoms can include redness, various degrees of swelling, pain, mobility limitations, "mechanical" elements such as "popping" and "catching", inability to either fully bend or straighten the knee and possible deformity.

 Many of these conditions and injuries may require surgical procedures to treat them, such as knee arthroscopy.
+In case of infection, sometimes the knee joint must be "opened" to debride infected and dead tissues that otherwise could not be accomplished with arthroscopic irrigation.

 Leave Knee Joint Pain; return to Home Page